 John’s fully equipped home studio includes Source Connect Standard, Zoom, Skype and Phone Patch, allowing you the ability to listen in and direct the session while he’s recording your script.
 This is especially beneficial for time sensitive projects because corrections to tone and pace can be done immediately on the spot.

 Let’s Get Started on a Collaborative Partnership!

-As a fellow creative, John values the opportunity to initiate and build strong, lasting relationships with collaborators.
+As a fellow creative, John values the opportunity to initiate and build strong and lasting relationships with collaborators.

 When you bring him on as a partner to your project, you’ll receive: